 Election Information

-Polls for the ASUO General Election will open here at 9am on Monday April 3, and close at 4pm on Monday April 8.
+Polls for the ASUO General Election will open here at 9am on Monday, April 7, and close at 12pm on Friday, April 11th.

 • Any enrolled student who has paid the current term (or semester) Incidental Fee is eligible to vote.

-• Voting occurs through Engage.
+• Electronic voting occurs through Engage.

 • Dozens of leadership positions for one- and two-year terms are being elected.